epfl-lts2/wiki-explorer/README.md

 This repository provides tools for the analysis of Wikipedia data.

+more info on the data can be found here [https://meta.wikimedia.org/wiki/Data_dumps](https://meta.wikimedia.org/wiki/Data_dumps).

 ## Wikipedia data parsers

 In the folder `parsers/` you will find parsers for the different data files provided by Wikipedia.